How to give the Perfect Toastmasters Icebreaker Speech

 1. Isolated incident– You can talk about one major event from your life that sticks out.

 It could be the first time that you moved to a new country, getting accepted into a coveted

-program, dealing with an early death of a loved one etc.
+program, dealing with the early death of a loved one etc.

-2. Span- You can talk about the different stages of your life that led you to being who you are today.
+2. Span– You can talk about the different stages of your life that led you to be who you are today.